 Learn more about risk of a second primary breast cancer.

 Only some breast cancer survivors with a very high risk of a new breast cancer should consider prophylactic mastectomy.
-This includes women who :
+This includes women with a mutation in one of these genes :

 These women should talk with their health care providers about whether contralateral prophylactic mastectomy is right for them.